zcwilt/rest-api/docs/queryparsercolumns.rst

     {api-uri}?columns[]=id,name

-will restict the returned columns to just id and name.
+will restrict the returned columns to just id and name.